888.794.8858

 Substance Use Disorders: Increased use of alcohol or drugs can be a coping mechanism for underlying mental health issues.
 Be aware of changes in behavior, secrecy, or physical signs of substance use.

-Shutterstock 2410102817 Silent Cries For Help: Detecting Mental Health Warning Signs In Teens And Young Adults Over Summer Break
+shutterstock 2410102817 Silent Cries for Help: Detecting Mental Health Warning Signs in Teens and Young Adults Over Summer Break

 When to Seek Intensive Treatment